Republican Senator Slams Donald Trump For Joe Biden Request: ‘Don’t Look To The Chinese Commies For The Truth’

 “Hold up: Americans don’t look to Chinese commies for the truth,” Sasse said in a statement to the Omaha World-Herald.
 “If the Biden kid broke laws by selling his name to Beijing, that’s a matter for American courts, not communist tyrants running torture camps.”

-Donald Trump has pushed the unfounded claim that Joe Biden’s son, Hunter Biden, engaged in illegal and corrupt business activity in Ukraine and China.
+Trump has pushed the unfounded claim that Biden’s son, Hunter Biden, engaged in illegal and corrupt business activity in Ukraine and China.
 A new report claimed that Trump has raised the issue in private as well.
 As CNN reported, Trump in a June 18 phone call with Chinese president Xi Jinping raised Biden’s political prospects and also brought up Massachusetts Senator Elizabeth Warren.

 As the report added, Trump’s White House then took measures to keep the call secret.